moforemmanuel/blog/_posts/2023-05-31-web-application-security.md

 Cross-Site Scripting (XSS) is a common vulnerability in web applications that allows attackers to inject malicious scripts into web pages viewed by other users.
 These scripts can be used to steal sensitive information, modify web content, or perform other malicious actions.
 You know how scripts bring some life to web applications? the same is true for its demise.
 At the core of XSS attacks, it functions by taking advantage of the fact that web applications execute scripts on user's browsers.
 As a result, any type of dynamically created script that is executed puts a web application at risk if the script being executed can be contaminated or modified in any way - in particular by an end user.

-In as much as there are categorical variations, Stored, Reflected and DOM-based XSS attacks encompass the types of XSS that most modern web applications need to look out for on a regular basis, and have been designated by committees like the Open Web Application Security Project (OWASP). as tje most common XSS attack vectors on the web.
+In as much as there are categorical variations; Stored, Reflected and DOM-based XSS attacks encompass the types of XSS that most modern web applications need to look out for on a regular basis, and have been designated by committees like the Open Web Application Security Project (OWASP), as the most common XSS attack vectors on the web.
 While this is not an in-depth tutorial, be sure to read on the various categories if interested.

 #### XSS Discovery and Exploitation

 Mimicking the Twitter Worm, suppose we have our social networking platform, where users can view profiles, make posts, and comments.
-Generally, commenting on our platform doesn't support text or markup formatting, but then you come across this awesome post of your crush, and want to leave a comment, but also you don't want to be casual like everyone else.
-So for the tech-savy person you are, you go ahead to comment this:
+Generally, commenting on our platform doesn't support text or markup formatting, but then you come across this awesome post of say a female model, and want to leave a comment, but also you don't want to be casual like everyone else.
+So for the tech-savvy person you are, you go ahead to comment this:

 ```html
 You truly are an epitome of <strong>beauty</strong>